seantehds/tp/docs/DeveloperGuide.md

 ### Alternatives Considered

-Initially, we were considering whether or not to make the requirement for `Note` as stringent as `Description`, where we strictly only accept alphanumeric characters.
+Initially, we were considering whether to make the requirement for `Note` as stringent as `Description`, where we strictly only accept alphanumeric characters.
 However we realized that there is a key different between `Note` and `Description` that makes `Note` less "strict" than `Description`, which is that a `Description` can never be empty while a `Note` can be empty.
 Thus we have decided to proceed with the less strict requirement for `Note`.

 ### Proposed Enhancements